roilhi/ccrma/README.md

 Let's say we have 10-fold cross validation...

-a.
-Divide test set into 10 random subsets.
+1. Divide test set into 10 random subsets.
-b.
-1 test set is tested using the classifier trained on the remaining 9.
+2. 1 test set is tested using the classifier trained on the remaining 9.
-c.
-We then do test/train on all of the other sets and average the percentages.
+3. We then do test/train on all of the other sets and average the percentages.

 To achieve the first step (divide our training set into k disjoint subsets), use the function crossvalind.m (posted in the Utilities)